Article 1. Definitions

 - After the development of the website, the website will be set up on the basis of Client delivered Content.

 - The Client must deliver the Content within 10 working days after the establishment of the agreement.
 If Client has not provided Content within the above-mentioned term, Client is responsible for the Website’s set up through the management system and the website is considered to be delivered.
 If the Client still wishes to set up the website by Super Hospitality outside the above mentioned term, Super Hospitality is entitled to deduct the hours to be used for this purpose, deducting the support credit as specified in Article 17 or in case of exceedance of the support credit to charge the additional hours to the Client.

 - The Client must obtain any permission from the (possible) owner of the submitted content.

 - Super Hospitality is entitled to place its logo or name at the bottom of the Website, unless otherwise agreed.

-- At Brand Identity, Super Hospitality is responsible for a selection (based upon the agreement between Super Hospitality and the Client) of the following activities, which will, in total, be referred to as Brand Identity Materials:
+- At Brand Identity, Super Hospitality is responsible for a selection (based upon the agreement between Super Hospitality and the Client) of the following activities, which will, in total, be referred to as Brand & Marketing materials:

 - Design the Stationery, which refers to manufactured writing materials, including cut paper, envelopes, writing implements, continuous stationery and other office supplies, in accordance with a Proposal made by Super Hospitality and agreed upon by the Client;